-Located just an hour north of the glitz and glamour of Miami’s South Beach, Fort Lauderdale is a little more subdued and a lot more diverse.
-This ocean-front community is filled with artists, beautiful homes, and waterways, great restaurants and miles of beautiful beaches framed by a picturesque serpentine wall.
+Located just an hour north of the glitz and glamor of Miami’s South Beach, Fort Lauderdale is a little more subdued and a lot more diverse.
+This ocean-front community is filled with artists, beautiful homes, and waterways, great restaurants, and miles of beautiful beaches framed by a picturesque serpentine wall.
 Fort Lauderdale is a wonderful place for a vacation and a terrific place to call home!

 If you are contemplating moving to Fort Lauderdale, you likely already know about the area’s tropical climate—sunshine, warm weather and frequent quick bursts of rain.
 Likewise, you are probably familiar with the sandy beaches and throngs of smiling people on vacation.
 You may even have chosen the perfect spot to laze away the days fishing, or a well-loved place to kayak or snorkel.
 While these are all fabulous draws to the region, there is much more to this thriving little metropolis of 167,000 people.